Cheesy Grilled Eggplant and Onion Quiche

 - You must like eggplants and caramelized onions to enjoy this homemade quiche.
 If not, please check out some of my other quiche recipes.

-- This is a very versatile recipe and so many ways to make it your own.
-There are many ways to cook eggplants or onions on a stovetop, oven, or grill.
+- This is a very versatile recipe, and so many ways to make it your own.
+There are many ways to cook eggplants or onions on a stovetop, in the oven, or on a grill.
 Similarly, you can use any cheese that you think will work well with eggplant and onions.
 We love goat cheese.

 Ingredients and substitutes

-- Pie Crust – I would love to lie and tell you this is homemade pie crust just so you can use my no-fail pie crust recipe.
-But, it’s not.
-It was one of those days when I was short on time and I had to use store-bought pie crust dough.
+- Pie Crust – I would love to lie and tell you this is a homemade pie crust, so you can use myno-fail pie crust recipe.
+But it’s not.
+It was one of those days when I was short on time, and I had to use store-bought pie crust dough.

 - Eggplant – If possible, use a seedless variety.
 I used a regular long eggplant and sliced it.
 Keep the slices about 1/4 inch thick.
-Never wash eggplant after it’s cut.
-It is like a sponge and it will soak up water and the resulting dish will be soggy.
+Never wash eggplant after it has been cut.
+It’s like a sponge, and it will soak up water; the resulting dish will be soggy.

 - Cheese – Use your favorite cheese that melts easily.
-I like parmesan for that nutty flavor, cheddar for its sharpness, and mozzarella to make it melting heaven.
+I like parmesan for its nutty flavor, cheddar for its sharpness, and mozzarella for making it a melting heaven.

 Quiche Crust

-Pro tip – You can also do this in a bowl using a pastry blender or fork, (I prefer my fingertips) to cut the butter (and vegetable shortening) into the flour.
-It should look like a crumbly flour-butter mixture. - Combine the egg with cold water and add it to the mixture.
-Pulse or combine for 30 seconds more.
+Pro tip – You can also do this in a bowl using a pastry blender or fork (I prefer my fingertips) to cut the butter (and vegetable shortening) into the flour.
+It should look like a crumbly mixture of flour and butter. - Combine the egg with cold water and add it to the mixture.
+Pulse or combine for an additional 30 seconds.

-Pro tip – the mixture will still be crumbly but when squished with your fingers it will shape into a dough.
+Pro tip – The mixture will still be crumbly, but when you squish it with your fingers, it will shape into a dough.
 So, don’t overmix or pulse too much. - Pour the mixture onto a work surface.
-Bring all the crumbs together and shape it into a ball.
+Bring all the crumbs together and shape them into a ball.
 Then flatten it into a disc.
-Wrap in plastic wrap and chill for 20 to 30 minutes or until firm enough to roll.
+Wrap in plastic wrap and chill for 20 to 30 minutes, or until firm enough to roll.

-Pro tip – If you flatten it into a larger disc it will chill faster and you will have to wait for much less time. - Once firm enough to roll – roll the dough onto a lightly floured surface.
-Star with a tapping motion, then roll from the center out.
+Pro tip – If you flatten it into a larger disc, it will chill faster, and you will have to wait for much less time. - Once firm enough, roll the dough onto a lightly floured surface.
+Start with a tapping motion, then roll from the center out.

 Pro tip – To transfer the dough without cracking too much, I like to roll the dough onto my rolling pin and then unroll it over the pan. - Remove the excess dough and neaten the edges.
 Chill the quiche crust in the fridge for 15 minutes up to 48 hours.

-Pro tip – if leaving for a long time make sure to wrap it in plastic so it does not dry out.
+Pro tip – If you’re leaving for a long time, make sure to wrap it in plastic so it does not dry out.

 Partial bake